kippeves/KYH_Projekt2_API/README.md

 ### /Projects
 This endpoints show the projects used in the system.
 It defaults to showing all the timeregistrations connected to the project as well as customer/owner.
+It is possible to get timeregistrations for a singular project using /projects/[ProjectID]/timereg.
+It is currently used for the React-project but it is  redundant as it's included in the index-method.

+### /Timereg
+This endpoint shows timeregistrations in the system.
+It's possible to filter timeregistrations per customer by using /customer/[CustomerID].